Ponchatoula History With The Strawberry

 Not even the yearly strawberry festival beginning in the year 1972 could save the economy of Ponchatoula Louisiana from declining.
 Just when things begin to look bleak, a small group of worried inhabitants started antique shops.
 They lured in good businesses of all kinds.
 Soon, Ponchatoula went from almost nothing to a town full of people visiting restaurants and shops.

 There are many attractions to see in Ponchatoula Louisiana.
-You can find a 19th century train depot serving as the home territory for the Ponchatoula Country Market.
-Inside you can find arts and crafts for sell from local artists.
+You can find a 19th-century train depot serving as the home territory for the Ponchatoula Country Market.
+Inside you can find arts and crafts for sale from local artists.
 If you are looking for history you can take a tour of the Hammond district.
 There are 95 buildings inside an area of 17 blocks.
 These buildings can be as old as 1881 or as young as 1944.
 A lot of interesting places exists in Ponchatoula Louisiana.

 Unique Ponchatoula History